 Documents in Support of Clinical Development Programs

-Develop and prepare documents to support development programs for drugs, biologics and devices including the following:
+Documents to support development programs for drugs, biologics, and devices, including the following, are developed and prepared:

-All of the clinical strategy scientists and medical writers have doctorate level degrees (Ph.D. or Pharm.D.s).
-CATO scientists have had significant experience preparing documents for submission to global regulatory agencies.
+All the clinical strategy scientists and medical writers at CATO have doctorate-level degrees (Ph.D.'s or Pharm.D.'s).
+Our scientists have had significant experience preparing documents for submission to global regulatory agencies.
 Our scientists have published manuscripts in the academic literature and have presented at scientific conferences.
-With this experience, CATO’s clinical scientists and writers have the necessary skills and knowledge to assure that clinical trial projects and appropriate clinical strategies are implemented to lead to successful outcomes.
+With this experience, CATO’s clinical scientists and medical writers have the necessary skills and knowledge to ensure that clinical trial projects and appropriate clinical strategies are implemented to lead to successful outcomes.
 This also ensures that the protocols and clinical development plans provided by Cato Research are of the highest quality.
-The combined experience of our clinical strategy scientists spans a wide variety of indications as well as treatments -meaning faster development for your products.
-Our scientists are capable of wearing many hats including, but not limited to project manager, medical writer, and clinical trial manager.
+The combined experience of our clinical strategy scientists spans a wide variety of indications as well as treatments meaning faster development for your products.
+Our scientists are capable of wearing many hats, including, but not limited to, project manager, medical writer, and clinical trial manager.

 Cato Research provides expert clinical trial operations (CTO) services to the pharmaceutical and biotechnology industry.
 Our CTO staff are skilled in clinical trial management, clinical monitoring, expedited study start-up, patient recruitment, and the execution of study feasibility assessments.
 Cato Research prides itself in being able to skillfully execute the vital operational best practices needed to ensure that your trial is conducted according to your time, quality, and cost objectives.

 Clinical Trial Management